-Animals utilize prediction and active interaction to make sense of sensory inputs without a significant amount of explicit labels or instructions.
-However, most state-of-the-art computer visions require millions of human annotations and are not able to generalize their previously learned knowledge to novel inputs or tasks.
-A lot of my research focuses on how we can develop computer vision systems that can improve their understanding of the world in a self-supervised or unsupervised way, drawing on inspiration from psychological and neuroscientific literature.
+Animals utilize self-supervision, commonsense reasoning, and interaction to make sense of sensory inputs and perform embodied tasks without a significant amount of explicit labels or instructions.
+However, most state-of-the-art embodied systems require millions of human annotations and are not able to generalize their previously learned knowledge to accurately reason about novel inputs or tasks.
+My research focuses on embodied artificial agents that learn, act and reason by interactive and active means, drawing from psychological and neuroscientific literature when it is useful.

 Computer vision models of the primate visual system